Talking about Money in a Small Membership Church

 My ministry began as an associate pastor of a large urban congregation.
 The church budget was a million dollars, with endowments that were many times as large.
 After two years, I accepted a pastoral change to a small, more rural congregation, where the budget is one tenth the size of the previous church.
 Needless to say, it was quite a change!

-When I accepted the position at Grace United Methodist Church, I was told at the staff/parish introduction, “We don't do pledge campaigns.”
-A bit naïve, I shrugged this off as I went into Grace not realizing how much of my energy would be spent on money.
+When I accepted my new position, I was told at the staff/parish introduction, “We don't do pledge campaigns.”
+A bit naïve, I shrugged this off as I went into my new pastorate not realizing how much of my energy would be spent on money.
 Upon my arrival, I was soon shocked to discover that, not only did they not do pledge campaigns, but they did not pledge.
 There was also no stewardship team or program.
 The finance committee met once a year in order to approve a budget (that the treasurer/ finance chairperson had constructed.)
-As of July 1, Grace had not paid any of its denominational apportionments (the administrative council had thus far voted not to, due to budget shortfall), did not participate in the six special offerings, and did very little second-mile giving.
+As of July 1, the church had not paid any of its denominational apportionments (the administrative council had thus far voted not to, due to budget shortfall), did not participate in the six special offerings, and did very little second-mile giving.

 How to Begin the Conversation

-Apparently Grace is not unique in this area.
+Apparently my church isn't unique in this area.
 Upon discussion with a clergy cluster group, I found it to be the same with other small, rural congregations.
 Many do not pledge, do not want to talk about money, and do not want anyone to know their business.

 A Spirituality of Stewardship